minprog/app-studio/50 Project/20 Design Document/20 Implementation Details.md

 * You must use the contents of `words.plist` (iOS) or `words.xml` (Android) as your universe of possible words.
 You're welcome, but not required, to transform it into some other format (e.g., SQLite).

-* You must implement your app's two strategies for gameplay (evil and non-evil) in two separate model classes called EvilGameplay and GoodGameplay both of which must implement a protocol (Swift) or interface (Java) called Gameplay.
+* You must implement your app's two strategies for gameplay (evil and non-evil) in two separate model classes called `EvilGameplay` and `GoodGameplay` both of which must implement a protocol (Swift) or interface (Java) called `Gameplay`.
 In other words, based on whether evil is enabled or disabled, your app should pass messages to an instance of one class or the other.

 * Your app must come with default values for the app's three settings; those defaults should be set through a PreferenceActivity (Android) or a separate view controller (iOS).
 Those defaults should be set in `NSUserDefaults` with `registerDefaults:` (iOS) or as an `android:defaultValue` in a `SharedPreferences` XML file (Android).